Easy cycle on flat riverside paths from the Czech Republic to Germany

-During today’s cycle tour, you will ride through the riverside city of Ústí nad Labem, past the hilltop ruin of Střekov castle which tower majestically above the Elbe.
+During today’s cycle tour, you will ride through the riverside city of Ústí nad Labem and past the hilltop ruin of Střekov castle, which tower majestically above the Elbe.
 You then continue along the river to Děčín.
-Here we recommend that a visit to the baroque castle on top of a rocky hill, which offers wonderful views over the Elbe, and where Frédéric Chopin once went in search of inspiration.
+Here we recommend a visit to the baroque castle on top of a rocky hill, which offers wonderful views over the Elbe, and where Frédéric Chopin once went in search of inspiration.

 Day 6: Cycle from Děčín to Bad Schandau/Pirna

 Distance: 21/44 km approx.

 Leaving Děčín, cycling along the left bank of the river, you will soon leave the Czech Republic and enter into Germany.
 Now you will be cycling through a fairytale landscape, as the amazing rock formations of the Elbe Sandstone Mountains rise to the left and right of the Elbe.

 Day 7: Cycle from Bad Schandau/Pirna to Dresden

 Distance: 45/22 km approx.

 The last leg of your cycling holiday on the Elbe Cycle Path first takes you past the Königstein fortress and the Bastei viewing rock.
 Take your time to enjoy the stunning Elbe valley before you continue your journey.
 As you finally approach the city of Dresden, the sight of its skyline of spires, towers and domes is very impressive.
 Shortly before reaching the city, you can visit the famous Pillnitz Palace & Park and stroll around its tranquil gardens.
 From here it is only a short distance along the cycle path to the centre of Dresden.